TurBoss/blt/doc/tree.rst

 *treeName* **findchild** *nodeName* *label*
-  Searches for a child node with the label *label* in the parent *nodeName*.
+  Searches for a child node with the label *label* in the parent *nodeName*. *NodeNode* is an node index or a tag (like "root") but may not reference multiple nodes.
 The ID of the child node is returned if found.
 Otherwise "-1" is returned.

 *treeName* **firstchild** *nodeName*
   Returns the ID of the first child in the *nodeName*'s list of subtrees.
+  *NodeNode* is an node index or a tag (like "root") but may not reference multiple nodes.
   If *nodeName* is a leaf (has no children), then "-1" is returned.

-*treeName* **get** *nodeName* ?\ *fieldName*\ ? ?\ *defaultValue*\ ?
+*treeName* **get** *nodeName* ?\ *varName*\ ? ?\ *defaultValue*\ ?
-  Returns a list of key-value pairs of data for the node.
-If *fieldName* is present, then only the value for that particular data field is returned.
-It's normally an error if *nodeName* does not contain the data field *fieldName*.
-But if you provide a *defaultValue* argument, this value is returned instead (*nodeName* will still not contain *fieldName*).
-This feature can be used to access a data field of *nodeName* without first testing if it exists.
+  Returns a list the variables and their values in *nodeName*.  *NodeNode* is an node index or a tag (like "root") but may not reference multiple nodes.
+If *varName* is present, then only the value for that particular variable is returned.
+It's normally an error if *nodeName* does not contain the variable *varName*.
+But if you provide a *defaultValue* argument, this value is returned instead (*nodeName* will still not contain *varName*).
+  This feature can be used to access a variable of *nodeName* without first testing if it exists.
 This operation may trigger **read** data traces.

 *treeName* **import** *format* ?\ *switches* ... ?
   Imports the tree contents into *format*. *Format* is the format of the imported data.
 See `TREE FORMATS`_ for what file formats are available.

 *treeName* **index** *nodeName*
   Returns the index (ID) of *nodeName*.
-If *nodeName* is a tag, it can only specify one node.
+  *NodeName* is an node index or a tag (like "root") but may not reference multiple nodes.
   If *nodeName* does not represent a valid node ID or tag, or has modifiers that are invalid, then "-1" is returned.

 *treeName* **insert** *parentNode* ?\ *switches* ... ?